offsoc/onionplan/slides/2022.Q4/usability.md

 1. It _can be transparent_, either by always preferring the Onion Service or using it automatically if the regular site is blocked.

-2. Users will not need to know the actual Onion Service address!
+2. Users will _not need to know the actual Onion Service address_!

-3. Can work for all clients and not only Tor Browser.
+3. Can _work for all clients_ and not only Tor Browser.

 ## Tor Browser